 The cabinet also wishes to improve the informal investors' share of financing in the creative sectors.
-The opportunities the creative business sectors offer to private financial backers, the so-called Business Angels, will be given more publicity by the Ministry of Economic Affairs through the Business Angels Programme.
+The opportunities the creative industries offer to private financial backers, the so-called Business Angels, will be given more publicity by the Ministry of Economic Affairs through the Business Angels Programme.
 This programme is currently aimed at technology-oriented businesses and enterprises in software and ICT and focuses on raising funds from the Business Angels.
-Stressing the distinctive features of creative business sectors at thematic gatherings could help investors to cross the threshold and start investing in creative business sectors; a new target group for them.
+Stressing the distinctive features of creative industries at thematic gatherings could help investors to cross the threshold and start investing in creative industries; a new target group for them.